-Researchers have been studying the effects of meditation on the brain for decades.
+Researchers have been studying the effects of breathing exercises during meditation on the brain for decades.
 They have come to some important conclusions that may offer further motivation and inspiration for consistent—and certainly for aspiring—practitioners of this time-honored healing art.

 Over the years, published research has demonstrated that the practice of regular meditation can increase brain density, boost connections between neurons, decrease symptoms of depression and anxiety, provide clarity of thought, and increase positive mood endorphins.
 Other published studies have shown meditation can improve physical functioning, decrease chronic disease risks, and enhance overall quality of life.